John Williams: Film and television scoring

-1954–1973: Rise to prominence
+Rise to prominence

-In 1952, Williams wrote his first film composition while stationed at Pepperrell Air Force Base for You Are Welcome, a promotional film created for the Province of Newfoundland and Labrador tourist information office.
-Williams' first feature film composition was for Daddy-O (1958), followed two years later by Because They're Young.
-Williams also composed music for television, including Bachelor Father (1957–59), the Kraft Suspense Theatre (1963–65), Lost in Space (1965–68), The Time Tunnel (1966–67) and Land of the Giants (1968-70), the latter three created by producer Irwin Allen.
-He also worked on several episodes of M Squad (1957-1960) and Checkmate (1960–1962) and the pilot episode of Gilligan's Island (1964–67).
+In 1952, Williams wrote his first film composition while stationed at Pepperrell Air Force Base for You Are Welcome, a promotional film created for the Province of Newfoundland tourist information office.
+Williams's first feature film composition was for Daddy-O (1958), followed two years later by Because They're Young.
+Williams also composed music for television, including Bachelor Father (1957–59), the Kraft Suspense Theatre (1963–65), Lost in Space (1965–68), The Time Tunnel (1966–67) and Land of the Giants (1968–70), the latter three created by producer Irwin Allen.
+He also worked on several episodes of M Squad (1957–60) and Checkmate (1960–62) and the pilot episode of Gilligan's Island (1964–67).

-The American-Japanese anti-war epic None but the Brave (1965) marked the beginning of Williams' full transition from television to major Hollywood film composing, and shaped his style for future blockbusters.
+The American-Japanese anti-war epic None but the Brave (1965) marked the beginning of Williams's full transition from television to major Hollywood film composing, and shaped his style for future blockbusters.
 A Variety reviewer highlighted his score for providing "excellent background".
-The film was also Williams' first collaboration with Frank Sinatra, who directed and starred in it.
+The film was also Williams's first collaboration with Frank Sinatra, who directed and starred in it.
 He later conducted for Sinatra at venues such as a Sloan-Kettering Cancer Center gala.

-Williams called William Wyler's How to Steal a Million (1966) "the first film [he] ever did for a major, super-talent director".
-He received his first Academy Award nomination for his score for Valley of the Dolls (1967), and was once again nominated for Goodbye, Mr. Chips (1969).
-His first Oscar was for Best Scoring: Adaptation and Original Song Score for Fiddler on the Roof (1971).
-He scored Robert Altman's psychological thriller Images (1972) and his neo-noir The Long Goodbye (1973).
+Williams called William Wyler's How to Steal a Million (1966) "the first film I ever did for a major, super-talent director".
+He received his first Academy Award nomination for his score for Valley of the Dolls (1967), and was nominated again for Goodbye, Mr. Chips (1969).
+His first win was for Best Scoring: Adaptation and Original Song Score, for Norman Jewison's Fiddler on the Roof (1971).
+He scored Robert Altman's Images (1972) and The Long Goodbye (1973).
 Of the latter, Pauline Kael wrote, "Williams' music is a parody of the movies' frequent overuse of a theme, and a demonstration of how adaptable a theme can be."
 Altman, known for giving actors free rein, had a similar approach to Williams, telling him to "do whatever you want.
 Do something you haven't done before."

-His prominence grew in the early 1970s thanks to his work for Irwin Allen's disaster films, such as The Poseidon Adventure (1972), The Towering Inferno, and Earthquake (both 1974).
-Williams named his Images score as a favorite; he recalls "the score used all kinds of effects for piano, percussion, and strings... if I had never written film scores, if I had proceeded writing concert music, it might have been in this vein".
-As it happened, Williams' scores for The Reivers (1969) and The Cowboys (1972) shaped the direction of his career.
+His prominence grew in the early 1970s thanks to his work for Irwin Allen's disaster films The Poseidon Adventure (1972), The Towering Inferno and Earthquake (both 1974).
+Williams named his Images score as a favorite; he recalls "the score used all kinds of effects for piano, percussion, and strings.
+It had a debt to Varèse, whose music enormously interested me.
+If I had never written film scores, if I had proceeded writing concert music, it might have been in this vein".
+As it happened, two of Williams's scores shaped the direction of his career.